YeeticusFinch/Fancy_SD_Captioner/README.md

 ## Instructions

-Download the appropriate zip file from the '`eleases` tab
+Download the appropriate zip file from the `releases` tab

 Extract the zip file